saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#digitalcontent">DigitalContent</a></td>
 <td>

-Digital content for the product variant
+Digital content for the product variant.

 </td>
 </tr>